What Those Blinking Garage Door Sensor Lights Really Mean and How to Fix Them

 How to Fix Blinking Sensor Lights Yourself

-Start with the simplest solution.
-Wipe both sensor lenses clean with a soft, dry cloth to remove any dust, cobwebs, or moisture buildup.
+• Wipe both sensor lenses clean with a soft, dry cloth to remove any dust, cobwebs, or moisture buildup

-Next, check the alignment.
-Both sensors should face each other directly across the garage door opening, typically mounted about six inches above the floor.
-I recommend using a level to ensure they’re positioned at exactly the same height.
+• Check the alignment — both sensors should face each other directly across the garage door opening, typically mounted about six inches above the floor

-If cleaning and realignment don’t solve the problem, inspect the wiring.
-Look for any damaged, pinched, or disconnected wires running from the sensors to the opener unit.
-Loose wire connections at the terminal screws are surprisingly common.
+• Inspect the wiring for any damaged, pinched, or disconnected wires running from the sensors to the opener unit

 When Sensor Problems Require Professional Help